-Additional findings have been reported in individual cases of Yunis-Varon syndrome including central nervous system abnormalities and hypodontia.
+Additional findings have been reported in individuals with Yunis-Varon syndrome including central nervous system abnormalities and hypodontia.

-Yunis-Varon syndrome is inherited as an autosomal recessive trait.
-Genetic diseases are determined by two genes, one received from the father and one from the mother.
-Recessive genetic disorders occur when an individual inherits the same abnormal gene for the same trait from each parent.
-If an individual receives one normal gene and one gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
-The risk for two carrier parents to both pass the defective gene and, therefore, have an affected child is 25% with each pregnancy.
-The risk to have a child who is a carrier like the parents is 50% with each pregnancy.
-The chance for a child to receive normal genes from both parents and be genetically normal for that particular trait is 25%.
+Yunis-Varon syndrome is inherited as an autosomal recessive genetic condition.
+Recessive genetic disorders occur when an individual inherits a changed gene from each parent.
+If an individual receives one working gene and one non-working gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
+The risk for two carrier parents to both pass the non-working gene and, therefore, have an affected child is 25% with each pregnancy.
+The risk to have a child who is a carrier, like the parents, is 50% with each pregnancy.
+The chance for a child to receive working genes from both parents is 25%.
+The risk is the same for males and females.

 The gene causing Yunis-Varon syndrome in some families was identified as FIG4.
 FIG4 codes for a protein regulating the transport of vesicles inside cells by modifying molecules called phosphoinositides.
 Different mutations in FIG4 can also cause Charcot-Marie-Tooth disease, a condition where the peripheral nerves lose their proper function, and polymicrogyria, a condition with brain malformations.
 Some researchers thought that mutations in FIG4 could also predispose mutation carriers to ALS (amyotrophic lateral sclerosis) but subsequent larger studies did not support this finding.